-- 57. Also of great concern is the pervasiveness of police corruption: "There were numerous charges of police corruption.
-Police activities were often not well financed and police were not well paid, with a starting monthly salary of \$110 (400 pesos) compared with an average worker's earnings of approximately \$150 (550 pesos) monthly. ...
-Police corruption was systemic; some of the most common practices included extortion of and protection for those involved in illegal gambling, prostitution, and auto theft rings, as well as detention and extortion of citizens under the threat of planting evidence to charge them for crimes.
-Addressing police corruption was difficult in part because the suspects intimidated whistleblowing colleagues, judicial officials, and civilian witnesses.
-Threats and beatings allegedly aimed to intimidate witnesses were common and, in some cases, occurred in connection with murders believed committed by members of security forces" (2002 Country Report on Argentina, p.
-5). - Just a few weeks after having taken office President Nestor Kirchner moved to gain control over the nation's military and police forces which had been allowed to run themselves during the political crisis 2001-2003.
+Just a few weeks after having taken office President 60.
+Nestor Kirchner moved to gain control over the nation's military and police forces which had been allowed to run themselves during the political crisis 2001-2003.
 He forcibly retired over two dozen army officers and announced that his government would appoint new chiefs for the 53 federal police stations in Buenos Aires.
 Many presidents had tried to dominate the nation's security forces, but all had failed in the end.
 Although it appeared initially that Kirchner would succeed, the staying power of the security forces became evident at the end of November when he began to receive anonymous calls on his cell phone threatening him and his family.
 Thus, it is extremely doubtful that the president will be able to clean up police corruption any time soon, certainly not soon enough to be of much good to Mr. XXXX should he be forced to return to Argentina.
-For superb, in-depth analysis of this problem, please see: Héctor Tobar, "Argentina's New President Cleans House," The Los Angeles Times, June 5, 2003, and "Quiet Exit of Argentine Top Brass Says Much, The Los Angeles Times, June 8, 2003.
+For a superb, indepth analysis of this problem, please see: Héctor Tobar, "Argentina's New President Cleans House," The Los Angeles Times, June 5, 2003, and "Quiet Exit of Argentine Top Brass Says Much, The Los Angeles Times, June 8, 2003.
 See also Alistair Scrutton, "Argentine Leader Gets Threats in Cops Probe," The San Diego Union-Tribune, November 28, 2003, and Loveman, Davies, The Politics of Antipolitics, particularly pp. 3-14; 61-74; 158-170; 228-238; and 365-423.

-59. Terrifyingly reminiscent of the past were reports of anti-Semitism and racism in the Argentina of 2002.
-"Acts of discrimination and violence against religious minorities, particularly the Jewish and Muslim communities continued to be reported. ...
+61. Terrifyingly reminiscent of the past were reports of anti-Semitism and racism in the Argentina of 2003.
+"Acts of discrimination and violence against religious minorities, particularly the Jewish and Muslim communities continued. ...
 There were a number of reports of anti-Semitic acts and of threats against Jewish organizations and individuals during the year.
 The most frequent incidents included the appearance of anti-Semitic and pro-Nazi graffiti and posters in cities throughout the country."
+"Cemetery desecrations continued to occur.
+On September 20, a Jewish Cemetery in the Province of Santa Fe was desecrated."